Last Updated on June 20, 2021 by

 Towing Capabilities

-U-Haul has box trucks and pickups which have towing capabilities of all-size vehicles.
+U-Haul has box trucks and pickups that have towing capabilities for all-size vehicles.
 They come with ample extra space outside the track that you can use to pull your car for easier travel.

 No matter the size of your luggage, whether big or small, U-Haul truck rental is perfect as they make your moving easier.